ashimy/CNN_Image_Classification/README.md

 # CNN_Image_Classification

-Python implementations of the fundamental Machine Learning models CNN in order to classificate MNIST image data.
+Python implementation of the fundamental Machine Learning models CNN in order to classificate MNIST image data.

 # Model